githubtraining/training-manual/class-outlines/GitHub-for-Everyone.md

   - **DEMO:** Using Issues
     - `Assign` the issue to the co-teacher
     - Add a `label`
-  - **LAB:** Create an Issue to add your bio to the repo.
+  - **LAB:** Create an Issue to add your bio to the repo
 - Social Features of GitHub
   - Explain how to control the flood of email by:
     - Unsubscribing to threads
     - Watching (un-watching) repositories
     - Notification settings
     - Notification center